dmbanger/buptexercises/README.md

 # buptexercises

-// Hi this is my personal C exercising note
+// Hi this is my personal C exercising notebook